lester-lee/lester-lee.github.io/about.md

 # About
 I am a computer science educator in New York City.
 My hobbies include reading, making art, and playing video games.

-I graduated with a B.A. in Computer Science from Williams College.

 CV available upon request.

 I can be reached at `contact(at)lester-lee.com`, \\